kb-dk/solr-and-snippets/corpus_analysis/README.md

 conclude this here, before the actual conclusions.
 There are interesting things to find here, though.

-The result from my armchair text processing supports the notion that life was already in early modern Europe about sex, death and rock n'roll.
-Since rock wasn't there yet, people had to be content with sonnets for the time being.
+The result from my armchair text processing exercise supports the notion that life was already in early modern Europe about sex, death and rock n'roll.
+Since rock wasn't there just yet, people had to be content with sonnets for the time being.